-Boundaries: east and west sides of the Olentangy River below elevation 900 feet.
+Boundary: both east and west sides of the Olentangy River below 900 feet of elevation.

 This is one of the earliest-settled areas of the County.
-There are still many historic structures and natural areas, but residential development has converted much of the farming.
+There are still many historic structures and natural areas, but much of the agricultural areas have developed into residential neighborhoods.
 The Olentangy River is a state-designated Scenic River, and State Route 315 is a designated Scenic Byway.
 Del-Co Water Company, a private water cooperative, has a large water treatment plant, office complex, and upground reservoirs that stretch from the west bank of the Olentangy River to Liberty Road.